OWASP/samm/Current Releases/head/core/design/d-security-architecture.md

 ## Maturity 2
 ### Benefit
-The organisation leverages common security solutions.
+The organization leverages common security solutions.

 ### Activity
 Identify shared infrastructure or services with security functionality.
-These typically include single-sign-on services, access control or entitlements services, logging and monitoring services or application-level firewalling.
-Collect and evaluat reusable systems to assemble a list of such resources and categorize them by the security mechanism they fulfill.
+These typically include single-sign-on services, access control or entitlements services, logging and monitoring services or using an application-level firewall.
+Collect and evaluate reusable systems to assemble a list of such resources and categorize them by the security mechanism they fulfill.
 Consider each resource in terms of why a development or an operations team would want to integrate with it, i.e. the benefits of using the shared resource.

 If multiple resources exist in each category, select and standardize on one or more shared service per category.
 Because future software development will rely on these services, review each thoroughly to ensure understanding of the baseline security posture.
 For each selected service, create design guidance for development teams to understand how to integrate with the system.
 Make the guidance available to development or operations teams through training, mentorship, guidelines, and standards.

 Establish a set of general design patterns representing sound methods of implementing security functionality.
 You can research them or purchase them, and it is often even more effective if you customize them so they are more specific to your organization.
 Example patterns include a single-sign-on subsystem, a cross-tier delegation model, a separation-of-duties authorization model, a centralized logging pattern, etc.

-These patterns can originate from specific projects or applications, but make sure you share them between different development and/or operations teams across the organisation for efficient and consistent application of appropriate security solutions.
+These patterns can originate from specific projects or applications, but make sure you share them between different development and/or operations teams across the organization for efficient and consistent application of appropriate security solutions.

 To increase adoption of these patterns, link them to the shared security services, or implement them into actual component solutions that can be easily integrated into an application during development.
-Support the key technologies within the organisation, for instance in case of different development stacks (LINK TO: Technology Management).
+Support the key technologies within the organization, for instance in case of different development stacks (LINK TO: Technology Management).
 Treat these solutions as actual applications with proper support in case of questions or issues.

 ### Maturity Questions
-#### Q 1
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat?

-**Answer Options**
-- Option 1
-- Option 2
-- Option 3
-- Option 4

-### Quality Indicators
+{{< questions "Security Architecture" "A" 2 >}}

 #### Notes
 Combination of the 2 level 2 activities of SAMM1.5